Google illegally maintains monopoly over internet search, judge rules

 The case depicted Google as a technological bully that methodically has thwarted competition to protect a search engine that has become the centerpiece of a digital advertising machine that generated nearly $240 billion in revenue last year.
 Justice Department lawyers argued that Google's monopoly enabled it to charge advertisers artificially high prices while also enjoying the luxury of not having to invest more time and money into improving the quality of its search engine — a lax approach that hurt consumers.

 Google ridiculed those allegations, noting that consumers have historically changed search engines when they become disillusioned with the results they were getting.
-For instance, Yahoo — now a minor player on the internet — was the most popular search engine during the 1990s before Google came along.
+For instance, Yahoo was the most popular search engine during the 1990s before Google came along.

 Mehta said the evidence at trial showed the importance of the default settings.
 He noted that Microsoft's Bing search engine has 80% share of the search market on the Microsoft Edge browser.
 The judge said that shows other search engines can be successful if Google is not locked in as the predetermined default option.